Comparing the rankings obtained from two biodiversity indices: the Fair Proportion Index and the Shapley Value: Comparing the rankings induced by the different indices

 \begin{proof} In ultrametric trees, all paths from the root to a leaf are of the same length, say $k$.
 This implies $PD(a_1) = \ldots = PD(a_n)=k$ for all leaves $a_1, \ldots, a_n$.
 Using Equation \eqref{eq:1}, this leads to $SV_{T^r}(a) = \widetilde{SV}_{T^r}(a) + \frac{k}{n}$ for all $a \in X$.
 Thus, the original and the modified Shapley Values still differ in ultrametric trees, but the difference is the same for all taxa and therefore the ranking order obtained from either of the two indices will be the same. \end{proof}

-So for ultrametric trees, Proposition \ref{ultrametric} shows equality between the rankings.
+So for ultrametric trees, Proposition \ref{ultrametric} shows the equality between the rankings.
 Therefore, our subsequent analysis is only concerned with non-ultrametric trees.
 In particular, we want to find out how quickly (relative to the number $n$ of taxa) the rankings of the two indices $SV_{T^r}(a)$ and $ \widetilde{SV}_{T^r}(a)$ on average coincide for increasing $n$.

-For this analysis, we used \textsf{R} (\citet{R}) to generate two sets of 100 random trees, respectively, for each $n$.
-We ran the analysis for $n=10, 20, \ldots 100$.
-For each $n$, the first tree set consists of randomly chosen tree topologies, where we assumed a uniform distribution of all possible rooted binary tree topologies on $n$ taxa.
-After randomly picking a tree topology, we assigned random edge lengths uniformly from the interval $[1,10]$.

-For the second set, we chose a more common way to generate trees with branch lengths.
-For each $n$, the second set consisted of 100 random trees which were generated under a birth-death model with birth rate $\mu=1$ and death rate $\nu=1$.
-Please note that even when a birth-death model is considered, it does not make much sense to consider some of the lineages as extinct, as biodiversity conservation can only aim at present-day species.
+For this analysis, we used \textsf{R} \citep{R}, to be precise the packages ape \citep{ape}, geiger \citep{geiger} and phytools \citep{phytools} to generate a set of 100 random trees for each $n = 10, 20, \ldots, 100$.
+The trees were generated under a birth-death model with birth rate $\mu=1$ and death rate $\nu=1$.
+Note that even when a birth-death model is considered, it does not make much sense to consider some of the lineages as extinct, as biodiversity conservation can only aim at present-day species.
 So in this case, the birth-death model is only used to simulate a suitable tree shape, but not to represent the evolutionary history of the $n$ species under investigation.
 We always consider all $n$ lineages as extant, and the branch lengths are some measure of difference between the species.
+A second analysis where we generated random trees based on a uniform distribution of all possible rooted binary tree topologies on $n$ taxa can be found in the supporting information (S1 Text).

-After generating the two sets of 100 random trees for each $n$, we calculated $SV_{T^r}(a)$ and $\widetilde{SV}_{T^r}(a)$ for all $a \in X$.
-Then we inferred the induced rankings of $SV_{T^r}$ and $\widetilde{SV}_{T^r}$ and calculated both the normalized Manhattan distance and the normalized Kendall tau distance between the two rankings.
-These values were then summarized in the boxplots depicted in Figure \ref{fig:3} and Figure \ref{fig:4}, respectively (all Figures were generated using \citet{MATLAB}).
-On the $x$ axis, we denoted both the number $n$ of taxa as well as the absolute counts (in brackets) of rankings which were identical.
+After generating the set of 100 random trees for each $n$, we calculated $SV_{T^r}(a)$ and $\widetilde{SV}_{T^r}(a)$ for all $a \in X$.
+Then we inferred the induced rankings of $SV_{T^r}$ and $\widetilde{SV}_{T^r}$ and calculated the normalized Manhattan distance (see supporting information (S1 Text) for further comparisons with the Kendall tau distance).
+These values were then summarized in the boxplots depicted in Figure \ref{fig:4} (all Figures were generated using \citep{MATLAB}.
+On the $x$-axis, we denoted both the number $n$ of taxa as well as the absolute counts (in brackets) of rankings which were identical.